Hiroreco/enreco-archive/recap-data/chapter-recaps/recap-c1.md

 Nineteen heroes awoke in a blinding white box, confused and disoriented.
 One moment, they were going about their ordinary lives—the next, they found themselves surrounded by strangers just as bewildered as they were.
 More puzzling still, none of them could remember anything: not their names, not their pasts—nothing.

 Then came another strange twist.
 The group was transported to a castle—specifically, the royal castle of the Kingdom of Libestal.
-There, the _King_, who claimed to have summoned all there, declared them to be the prophesied heroes destined to save the kingdom from the encroaching threat of the Stains.
+There, the _King_—who claimed responsibility for their summoning—declared them the prophesied heroes destined to save the kingdom from the encroaching threat of the Stains.

 ![The heroes' first time meeting the King](/images-opt/chrecap-0-king.webp)

 Though the situation was bizarre, the heroes banded together.
-With their newfound powers, known as _Revelations_, they managed to temporarily halt the advance of the Stain King.
+With their newfound powers, known as _Revelation_, they managed to temporarily halt the advance of the Stain King.

 And so, donning their Libestal cloaks, they took their first steps on an enigmatic journey.